TX-0: Legacy

 After a short time selling "lab modules" in the form of simple logic elements from the TX-2 design, the newly formed Digital Equipment Corporation (DEC) decided to produce a "cleaned up" TX-0 design, and delivered it in 1961 as the PDP-1.
 A year later, DEC donated the engineering prototype PDP-1 machine to MIT.
 It was installed in the room next to TX-0, and the two machines would run side-by-side for almost a decade.

+One of the TX-0 assemblers was ported to the PDP-1 over a weekend in a team effort.